-Victoria College offers a comprehensive 64-hour program (which includes 10 clinical observation hours) to prepare students to work as a pharmacy technician in a retail or other pharmacy setting and to take the Pharmacy Technician Certification exam.
+Victoria College offers a comprehensive 64-hour program (which may include clinical observation hours) to prepare students to work as a pharmacy technician in a retail or other pharmacy setting and to take the Pharmacy Technician Certification exam.
 Course content includes pharmacy medical terminology, the history of pharmacy, the pharmacy practice in multiple environments, pharmacy calculations and measurements, reading and interpreting prescriptions, and defining drugs by generic and brand names.
-Through classroom lecture and hands-on labs, students will review dosage calculations, drug classifications, the "top 200 drugs," I.V. flow rates, sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parenteral nutrition (TPN), dispensing of prescriptions, inventory control, and billing and reimbursement.
+Through classroom lecture and hands-on labs, students will review dosage calculations, drug classifications, the "top 200 drugs", I.V. flow rates, sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parenteral nutrition (TPN), dispensing of prescriptions, inventory control, and billing and reimbursement.
+Class maybe face to face, online, or combination.

 - Application to program

 - Upon acceptance a ten-panel drug screen will be required Additionally, a FBI criminal background check will be completed as required by the Texas Board of Pharmacy: Which includes a Technician-in-training permit

 - Tuition and textbook

 - Required Immunizations (must be completed prior to enrollment)

 - One 2 Step PPD TB skin tests

 - · Hepatitis B Series

 - MMR

 - Varicella

 - Tdap (within last 10 years)

-- COVID Vaccine or Exemption Status: The healthcare agenciesare requiring all students to provide verification of COVIDvaccine or an exemption status.
-All exemptions will be reviewedon an individual basis by VC's Advising & Counseling Servicesoffice